cbl-nabi/NPBDetect/README.md

 2. **Use NPBDetect**

-   NPBDetect can be run both:
+   NPBDetect can be run in two ways:
    - Online via Google Colab
    - Locally via CLI (Conda environment) or Docker